Requirements Tracking in Reqode

 Product development usually requires switching between many tools: documentation systems, repositories, task trackers, CI systems, and test platforms.
 This creates fragmentation and makes it difficult to see the real status of the product.

-From a single Feature page, you can:
+From a single requirement view you can:

 - Review its and related specifications